Lawson (band): 2016: Perspective

-On Twitter in January 2016 Lawson announced that their single "Money" was issued on 29 January 2016.
+On Twitter in January 2016, Lawson announced that their single "Money" was issued on 29 January 2016.
 Lawson also announced a video for the single.
 The music video for "Money" was released on 4 February 2016 before the single was released on 18 March 2016.

 Lawson also announced the release of their second album for the summer of 2016.
-The name of the album was officially revealed in May 2016 on the band's Twitter as Perspective.
-The record was released on 8 July 2016 following the release of the album, Lawson were dropped from their joint record deal with Polydor and Global.
+The name of the album was officially revealed in May 2016 on the band's Twitter as Perspective, and was released on 8 July 2016.
+Following the release of the album, Lawson were dropped from their joint record deal with Polydor and Global.

 2017–present: Cedarmont and CMD Z

 Brown announced he signed a major deal with Decca and would be releasing a solo country album.
-He released a comment on his social media saying the band has not split he is just using his time to focus on the solo album.
-Andy also announced in May 2017 that he and his wife, Joey are expecting a baby.
+He released a comment on his social media saying the band has not split; he was just using his time to focus on the solo album.
+Brown also announced in May 2017 that he and his wife were expecting a baby.
 On 30 October 2017, they both welcomed their son, Knox Orlando Brown into the world.
 On 14 December 2018, his debut album Cedarmont was released.

-On 6 April 2020, the band announced they have been signed to record label Cooking Vinyl.
-On 17 April 2020, the band released "Lovers" their first single after their 4-year hiatus.
+On 6 April 2020, the band announced that they had been signed to the record label Cooking Vinyl.
+On 17 April 2020, the band released "Lovers", their first single after their 4-year hiatus.
 On 2 July 2021, Lawson released their third album CMD Z.